First Officer Epoch Next August

 Next article: 2013 First Officer Qualification Rule

-9 thoughts on “First Officer Epoch Next August”
+9 responses to “First Officer Epoch Next August”

 1. Well-written and thorough.
 I really appreciated your chart comparison of the old and the proposed new regulations.
 You bring up a very important point – not only is there an increase in hour requirements for those who want to fly for the regionals (from around 600/700 to now the 1000 for the ATP (if allowed a reduction)), but there is also a increase of requirements within those 100 hours (100 night time requirement, for example).
 Great that you put a positive spin on it at the end of your discussion.